mblink/query-ts/README.md

 # query-ts
-A jQuery like library based on XStream and FP-TS 2.x.
+A jQuery like DOM manipulation library for server side rendered pages based on XStream and FP-TS 2.x.

 ```
 npm install query-ts